 With so many competing interests, Syria's future is dependent on negotiations between different combinations of stakeholders.
 The US and Russia must come to a common understanding.
 Both countries are federations.
 Russia has been pushing for a federal constitution.
 Neither country wants conflict between the regime and the Kurds.
-Ideally Russia could force individuals like President Bashar al-Assad into an early retirement if this did not involve a complete dismantling of the regime and there were suitable replacements willing to join other Syrians to develop a new constitution and effect a political transition.
+Ideally Russia could force individuals like President Bashar al-Assad into an early retirement if this did not involve a complete dismantling of the regime and there were suitable replacements willing to join other Syrians to develop a new constitution.
 Even if Assad does not step down, the US-led coalition and Russia must oversee direct or indirect negotiations between Syrian government representatives, Turkey, the Opposition and Syrian Kurds, and between Israel and Iran.
 Each party needs to outline their minimum requirements for peace.
 If a party refuses to negotiate they must suffer consequences.
 Where parties are unable to reach a compromise, the international community must supply peacekeepers and enforce no-fly zones.
-Iran's expanding military influence in Syria may be difficult to resolve.
+For instance, Iran's expanding military influence in Syria may be difficult to resolve.
 The UN, Russia, the US-led coalition, Israel, Turkey and Iran need to reach an agreement relying on enforceable measures whereby Turkey and Iran militarily withdraw their forces and foreign proxies, and disarm their Syrian proxies, in return for having their security concerns met by international guarantees.
-Another agreement will be required to outlaw IRGC-affiliated companies from operating outside Iran, given their wish to profit from reconstruction.
+Another agreement will be required to outlaw IRGC-affiliated companies from operating outside Iran, given their wish to profit from reconstruction in Syria as well as Iraq.

-A critical lever will be the threat of being tried in a court or clemency for all those who have overseen war crimes and crimes against humanity, including the Assad regime, opposition militias, proxy militias, Russia and Turkey.
+A critical lever will be the threat of being tried in a court of law or being given clemency for all those who have overseen war crimes and crimes against humanity, including the Assad regime, opposition militias, proxy militias, Turkey and more controversially: Russia and the US.
 Others who have allowed these war crimes to continue must also be held to account.
-This would implicate the US, Gulf States and all countries within the US-led coalition, including Australia.
-One way of holding these countries to account is insisting they spend the equivalent of their military expenditure in Syria on reconstruction at the community and regional level, linked to the development of interim justice mechanisms, an independent judiciary and inclusive decentralised governance.
+This would implicate all members of the UN Security Council and the US-led coalition, including Australia!
+One way of holding countries to account is insisting they spend (i.e. not loan) the equivalent of their military expenditure in Syria on reconstruction at the community, district and regional level, linked to the development of interim justice mechanisms, an independent judiciary and inclusive decentralised governance.
 This would reduce the threat of war and international terrorism, and be money and expertise well spent.
+It would also enable the world in some small way to clear its collective conscience for allowing such a terrible tragedy to unfold.